 Why are Balanced Equine mineral mixes NOT the ‘everything but the kitchen sink’ type?

+Equine Amino is designed to be fed along with any of the above mineral mixes.
 If you have a muscle building/topline or hoof quality (shelly) hoof issues, consider Equine Amino with the essential amino acids recommended by Dr Eleanor Kellon VMD.
-Or you may prefer the amino acid Methionine on it’s own.
+If the mineral mixes like Equi Horse +Se contained amino acids, it would make the cost of the mix a lot more expensive, and even more expensive if you needed to trial a higher amount for a high iron or manganese intake.
 I chose not to make a product that contains minerals AND amino acids as not ALL horses need additional supplementation of minerals AND amino acids.
-There are many examples of products that are a combination of both, they either have poor levels of minerals or too low levels of amino acids.
+There are many examples of products that are a combination of both, they either have poor levels of minerals or too low levels of amino acids or both.
 If your horse is on a high quality protein intake (pasture improved grasses, actively growing) it’s far less likely you need additional amino acids.

 Only way to really know what nutrients need to be supplemented is to look at the whole intake and do the job properly, based on data.
 It’s a bit of an effort at first but pays off handsomely in the long run.
 The easiest and best way to know what your horse’s intake is deficient in, or what is excessive and out of balance, is to test what your horses eat.
 It’s not an exact science but the best approach we have in terms of accuracy.
 Labs like Equi-Analytical can test the bulk of the diet, whether that be pasture or hay.
 For small amounts of hay I use estimates though I am a data addict.
 For my own horses, I always test, I like to know.
 Then, if a feed product or supplement is required, it’s chosen on the basis of correcting the deficiencies/imbalances in the bulk of the intake.
 It’s a paradigm shift for many people, rather than looking at the products available for what is the most persuasive for helping horses without knowing what the nutrient levels are in the rest of the diet, choose what to feed and supplement on the basis of what they are already getting.